Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: The capacity of loop-erased random walk

 The goal of this section is to bound from above the probability that the capacity of the 4d loop-erased random walk is much smaller than its expectation.
 Note that, since $\cpc{}{\ler{}{X^n}} \leq \cpc{}{X^n}$ for every $n\geq 0$, we have by \cref{cor:expectedlerwcapZ4}, \cref{lem:known}, and the Paley-Zygmund inequality that there exists a positive constant $c$ such that

 for every $n\geq 2$.
-The following proposition substantially improves upon this estimate, and shows that the capacity of $\ler{\infty}{X^n}$ (and hence that of $\ler{}{X^n}$) is polylogarithmically unlikely to be much smaller than its mean.
+Recall the definition of $\ler{\infty}{X^n}$ from~\eqref{eq:definflerw}.
+The following proposition substantially improves upon the estimate above, and shows that the capacity of $\ler{\infty}{X^n}$ (and hence that of $\ler{}{X^n}$) is polylogarithmically unlikely to be much smaller than its mean.

 \begin{prop} Let $X$ be a random walk on $\Z^4$ started at the origin.
 There exists a positive constant $c$ such that

 for every $\eps>0$ and $n\geq 2$. \end{prop}

 The proof will apply estimates due to Lawler concerning the cut times (a.k.a.\ loop-free times) of the random walk.
 Recall that a time $t\geq 0$ is said to be a \textbf{cut time} of the random walk $X$ if $X[0,t]$ and $X(t,\infty)$ are disjoint.
 Observe that if $0 \leq s \leq t$ are cut times of $X$ then the loop-erasure of $X$ is equal to the concatenation of the loop-erasures of the portions of $X$ before $s$, between $s$ and $t$, and after $t$; this property is very useful to us as it allows us to decorrelate different parts of the loop-erased random walk.